alexcochran/alexcochran/README.md

 steep trails.

-I've worked on MRI data analysis for novel animal studies, web apps that delivered solutions to enterprise-level customers, and a lot of other cool integrations and functionality in-between.
+I've worked on MRI data analysis for novel animal studies, web apps that delivered solutions to enterprise-level customers, and a lot of other cool integrations and functionality.

 I keep most of the code I share on [a GitLab group](https://gitlab.com/alexlab-cloud) where I can organize things with a bit more control.